jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 to reference a permanent SAS file:
 1. assign a name (`LIBREF`) to the SAS library in which the file is stored
-2. use the libref as teh first part of the two-level name (`LIBREF.FILENAME`) to reference the file within the library
+2. use the libref as the first part of the two-level name (`LIBREF.FILENAME`) to reference the file within the library

-a libref can be assigned to a SAS library using the `LIBNAME` statement. you can include the `LIBNAME` statement with any SAS program sot that the SAS library is assigned each time the program is submitted. using the the user interface, you can set up `LIBNAME` statements to automatically assigned when SAS starts.
+A libref can be assigned to a SAS library using the `LIBNAME` statement.
+You can include the `LIBNAME` statement with any SAS program so that the SAS library is assigned each time the program is submitted. using the user interface, you can set up `LIBNAME` statements to automatically assigned when SAS starts.

 ___
 Synthax. `LIBNAME` statement